850 miles of blue water sailing! - Sailing Ship Charter & Travel - Eye of the Wind

 The island of Saint Martin, part of the Lesser Antilles archipelago, is considered a top holiday destination.
 Make the most of your stay for a relaxing day on the dreamy Dawn Beach.
 Saint-Martin is considered the "culinary capital of the Caribbean" – be sure to try the local specialities made from the guava fruit.

-Princess Juliana International Airport is located in the Dutch southern half of the Twin island Sint Maarten / Saint-Martin.
+Princess Juliana International Airport is located in the Dutch southern half of the twin island Sint Maarten / Saint-Martin.
 A special feature of this Caribbean island paradise worth seeing can be found in the immediate vicinity: At the nearby Maho Beach the distance between the landing aircraft and the heads of the beach visitors (or the mastheads of the boats anchored there) is often only a few metres.
 The arrival times of the largest scheduled jets are announced daily on a chalkboard attached to a surfboard for amateur photographers.
 Between the airport and the nearby town of Marigot taxis or minibuses are available.
-The modern Fort Louis Marina lies in the French part of the colourful and lively Caribbean islandwhere the euro is the official national currency.
+The modern Fort Louis Marina lies in the French part of the colourful and lively Caribbean islandwhere the Euro is the official national currency.

 Voyage description